Neutrino: Collider neutrinos

 Unlike other artificial sources, colliders produce both neutrinos and anti-neutrinos of all flavors at very high energies.
 The first direct observation of collider neutrinos was reported in 2023 by the FASER experiment at the Large Hadron Collider.

 Nuclear weapons

 Fred Reines and Clyde Cowan suspected that nuclear weapons produce very large quantities of neutrinos but concluded that short timescale of the blast would make detection impossible.
 They instead turned to nuclear reactors as a possible source; a fission reactor was recommended as a better alternative by Los Alamos physics division leader J.M.B.
 Kellogg.
 Fission weapons produce antineutrinos (from the fission process), and fusion weapons produce both neutrinos (from the fusion process) and antineutrinos (from the initiating fission explosion).

 Geologic

-AGM2015: A worldwide v̄_{e} flux map combining geoneutrinos from natural Uranium-238 and Thorium-232 decay in the Earth's crust and mantle as well as manmade reactor-v̄_{e} emitted by power reactors worldwide.
+AGM2015: A worldwide v̄_{e} flux map combining geoneutrinos from natural Uranium-238 and Thorium-232 decay in the Earth's crust and mantle as well as reactor-v̄_{e} emitted by power plant reactors worldwide.